dalyd/EmacsMongoMode/README.md

 # EMongo -- A Mongo Driver for Emacs

 > An elisp driver for Mongo, and Emacs minor mode for working with json documents, commands, and
 > queries.
-Additionally it can take queries or documents from a buffer, and insert results back into
+It is built using a patched version of Emacs that dynamically links with the
-> the buffer.
+> [mongo c driver](http://mongoc.org/).
+Additionally it can take queries or documents from a buffer,
->
+> and insert results back into the buffer.

 ## Examples

 See [examples.txt](./examples.txt) for a walk through example, and [examples-after.txt](examples-after.txt) for what it looks like after running the example.

 ## Warnings